marionettejs/backbone.marionette/docs/marionette.collectionview.md

 For more information on rendering techiniques see: [Rendering `CollectionView`s](#rendering-collectionviews).

-### CollectionView: Automatic Rendering
+### Automatic Rendering

-After the initial render the collection view binds to the "add", "remove" and "reset" events of the collection that is specified.
+After the initial render the collection view binds to the `add`, `remove` and `reset` events of the collection that is specified.

 When the collection for the view is "reset", the view will call `render` on itself and re-render the entire collection.